 Determining reachability and requesting a network link connection often go hand in hand.
 As an example, consider the running of an email application.
 The sequence of events might go like this:

 The user launches the email application to check their email.

 The email application uses the reachability API to find out if the POP server is reachable.

 The reachability API tells the application that the POP server is reachable, but that a network link connection must first be made.

-The email application asks the user if she wants to dial the modem and she clicks “OK”.
+The email application asks the user if they want to dial the modem and they click “OK”.
 (The application might skip this step if the user has set a preference that tells the modem to dial automatically when the email application is launched.)